meshery/meshery/docs/pages/guides/tutorials/deploying-php-app-with-redis.md

 kubectl set image deployment/<deployment-name> <container-name>=new-image:tag
 \```

-#### 5. **Rollback Deployments:**
-   - Understand the process of rolling back changes in case of issues or errors during an update.

-\```bash
-kubectl rollout undo deployment/<deployment-name>
-\```

 #### 6. **Monitoring and Troubleshooting Deployments:**
   - Utilize Meshery Playground to monitor the status of Deployments and troubleshoot common issues.

-#### 7. **Clean-Up:**
-  - Delete the Deployments and associated resources after completing the lab.

-\```bash
-mesheryctl pattern delete -f https://raw.githubusercontent.com/example/microservices-app-deployment.yaml
-\```

-#### 8. **Saving and Sharing:**
+### Saving and Sharing
   - Save your scenario in Meshery Playground for future reference.
   - Share your Deployment scenarios with the Meshery community for collaborative learning.

+### Deleting the resources

+To delete the resources, use the **Undeploy** option from the _Design_ view.

 ### Conclusion
 Congratulations!
 You've successfully completed the lab on exploring Kubernetes Deployments using Meshery Playground.
-This hands-on experience has equipped you with practical knowledge on deploying, scaling, updating, and monitoring applications in a Kubernetes environment.
+This hands-on experience has equipped you with practical knowledge on deploying, updating, and monitoring applications in a Kubernetes environment.
 Continue exploring more scenarios in the Meshery Playground to enhance your skills in container orchestration.

-{% include related-content.html type="tutorials" %}